brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 ## MacOS

-There is a nice README that explains [how to setup a macOS virtual machine](https://github.com/foxlet/macOS-Simple-KVM) using QEMU accelerated by KVM.
-Here is the final result running `macOS Catalina` in dark mode:
+There is a nice README that explains [how to set up a macOS virtual machine](https://github.com/foxlet/macOS-Simple-KVM) using QEMU accelerated by KVM.
+Here is the final result of a VM running `macOS Catalina` in dark mode:

 ![MacOS](/blog/creating-virtual-machines-using-qemu-kvm/mac.jpg)